pelithne/AKS_Baseline_Deepdive/09-automation.md

 Azure Devops is the tool that will be used to run the templates.
 In order to do so, you need to go through a couple of steps, which will be detailed further down:

-* Login to the Azure Devops organization (we have prepared the organization for you)
+* Login to the Azure Devops organization
 * Create a service connection to Azure, to allow the pipeline to interact with Azure and AKS
-* Create a self-hosted agent that will run all the tasks in the pipeline (we have prepared this as well)
+* Create a self-hosted agent that will run all the tasks in the pipeline
-* Clone repository (this repository) to give Azure Devops access to the Terraform templates, and the preconfigured pipeline definitions (we have prepared this )
+* Clone repository (this repository) to give Azure Devops access to the Terraform templates, and the preconfigured pipeline definitions
 * Edit the necessary parameters, and run the pipeline
 * Troubleshoot... :-)